squid-cache/squid-cache.github.io/SquidFaq/WindowsUpdate.rst

 maximum_object_size 200 MB
 quick_abort_min -1
 }}}
- . {i} Due to the slow-down problem below we recommend service packs be handled specially.
+ . {i} Due to the slow-down problem below we recommend service packs be handled specially:
+  .
+Extend the maximum cached object size to the required size, then run a full download on a single machine, then run on a second machine to verify teh cache is being used.
+Only after this verification succeeds open updating to all other machines through the proxy.

 == Preventing Early or Frequent Replacement ==